Bilen language

 The Bilen language (ብሊና b(ɨ)lina or ብሊን b(ɨ)lin) is spoken by the Bilen people in and around the city of Keren in Eritrea.
 It is the only Agaw (Central Cushitic) language spoken in Eritrea.
 It is spoken by about 72,000 people.

 Spelling of the name

-"Blin" is the English spelling preferred by native speakers, but Bilin and Bilen are also commonly used.
+"Blin" is an English spelling often used by native speakers, but Bilin and Bilen are also commonly used.
 Bilin is the reference name arbitrarily used in the current initial English editions of ISO 639-3, but Blin is also listed as an equivalent name without preference.
 In the English list of ISO 639-2, Blin is listed in first position in both English and French lists, when Bilin is listed as an alternate name in the English list, and Bilen is the alternate name in the French list.
 The Ethnologue report lists Bilen as the preferred name, but also Bogo, Bogos, Bilayn, Bilin, Balen, Beleni, Belen, Bilein, Bileno, North Agaw as alternative names.